-South Australian reef to revive the Gulf
+New South Australian reef reviving the Gulf

-In 1911, after a long expedition examining oyster-bearing areas in the northern Gulf St Vincent, the South Australian Chief Inspector of Oyster Fisheries, sat down at his desk in Port Lincoln to report on the condition of the reefs under his responsibility.
+In 1911, after a long expedition examining oyster-bearing areas in the northern Gulf St Vincent, the South Australian Chief Inspector of Oyster Fisheries sat down at his desk in Port Lincoln to report on the condition of the reefs under his responsibility.
 He noted that in the early days of the European colonialists, the oyster supply was obtained from the eastern shores of Yorke Peninsula and the dredging there continued for years, constantly crossing and recrossing over the same oyster beds without regulation of any kind.
 This meant that the oyster beds were never allowed to recover.
 Where previously there was an abundance of oysters, he reported that hardly any oysters could be found and that the once prolific oyster beds were becoming less and less productive each passing year.

 With firm conviction, he recommended that to conserve existing oyster beds and extend the life of the industry, all further dredging had to be suspended to enable the beds to recover.

-The forgotten shellfish reefs of Yorke Peninsula has been named Windara Reef.
 The word ‘Windara’ is the Narungga name for the eastern area of the Yorke Peninsula Region.
 Narungga was made up of four clans which shared the Guuranda (the Yorke Peninsula), separated into Kurnara in the north of the peninsula, Dilpa in the south, Wari in the west and Windara in the east.

 Restoring this reef is critical to improve marine biodiversity, fish production and water quality in the Gulf.
 The project will result in economic and social benefit to the nearby communities of Yorke Peninsula through the creation of new jobs, increased aquaculture, ecotourism and recreational fishing opportunities, as well as new volunteering and community education programs.